Agentic-Insights/codebase-context-spec/README.md

 ## Codebase Context: A New Convention

 The Codebase Context Specification introduces a convention similar to `.env` and `.editorconfig` systems, but focused on documenting your code for both AI and humans.
-Just as `.env` files manage environment variables and `.editorconfig` ensures consistent coding styles, CCS files (`.context.md`, `.context.yaml`, `.context.json`) provide a standardized way to capture and communicate the context of your codebase.
+Just as `.env` files manage environment variables and `.editorconfig` ensures consistent coding styles, CCS uses a `.context` directory with an `index.md` file (and optionally `.context.yaml`, `.context.json`) to provide a standardized way to capture and communicate the context of your codebase.

 This convention allows developers to:
 1. Document high-level architecture and design decisions